-- Construction of new or upgraded unisex and universally designed changerooms for female participants, coaches and officials. - Creation and improvement of sports facilities that prioritise the training and competition needs of female athletes. - Significant upgrades to playing surfaces, including multi-sport upgrades and resurfacing that support increased female use. - Provision of parent and child change spaces. - New or improved sports floodlighting and safety lighting to increase or improve training and competition opportunities for female participants. - Modifications to ensure that an existing facility meets environmental and Occupational Health and Safety regulations.
+- Construction of new or upgraded unisex and universally designed changerooms for female participants, coaches and officials. - Creation and improvement of football facilities that prioritise the training and competition needs of female athletes. - Significant upgrades to playing surfaces and resurfacing that support increased female use. - Provision of parent and child change spaces. - New or improved sports floodlighting and safety lighting to increase or improve training and competition opportunities for female participants. - Modifications to ensure that an existing facility meets environmental and Occupational Health and Safety regulations.